Dash Cams In Spain - Are They Legal?

 Why Install a Dash Cam?

 There are many advantages to using a Dash Cam.
-One of the most obvious and probably the main reason that people use them is to protect themselves legally if a traffic accident or incident were to occur.
-Dash Cam footage can also be used by the authorities to identify and prosecute offenders.
+One of the most obvious and probably the main reasons that people use them is to protect themselves legally if a traffic accident or incident were to occur.

-Dash Cams also protect drivers for insurance purposes and can be used by insurance companies to settle disputes and identify fraudulent insurance claims, which seem to be an all too common occurrence these days.
+Under the General Data Protection Regulation (GDPR), Dash Cam footage can also be used by the authorities to identify and prosecute offenders.
+Dash Cam footage can also be used to protect drivers for insurance purposes and can be used by insurance companies to settle disputes and identify fraudulent insurance claims, which seem to be an all too common occurrence these days.

 Many incidents are not so clear cut and disputes between drivers can often arise.
-By installing a Dash Cam, you may be able to prevent the unnecessary loss of your no claims discount or insurance excess.
+By installing a Dash Cam, you may be able to prevent the unnecessary loss of your no-claims discount or insurance excess.

 Installing a Dash Cam may even help to reduce your car insurance premium as several insurance providers offer discounts to drivers who have a Dash Cam fitted.